 Alabama renters face certain risks that may require additional insurance coverage:

 - Weather risks: Alabama has a high risk of hurricanes and tornadoes in some areas.
-Standard coverage may not protect against these threats, requiring a separate purchase.
+Standard coverage may not protect against these threats and may require a separate purchase.

 - Crime risks: Alabama ranks 26th nationwide for property crime and 16th for identity theft and fraud.
-Consider add-ons or supplemental property damage coverage.
+Add-ons or supplemental property damage coverage can help.

 - Pet ownership: You might need pet liability coverage depending on your pet.
 Check how different providers handle pet coverage and whether it's included in standard policies.